NervigeMuecke/nervigemuecke/README.md

 - Founder of [Z3US](https://discord.gg/VaMhJXgr2M)

-- I’m currently learning **Kernel (Windows Drivers)**

-- I'm a really good cheat dev
+- I'm a currently learning Python and C#

-- I made the KRNL UI, you can find the source [here](https://github.com/paysonism/KRNL-Open-Source)
+- My main language is Lua

 - All of my projects are available [here](https://github.com/nervigemuecke?tab=repositories).